NEMSLinux/nems-docs/docs/check_commands/check_minecraft.rst

 Check Command: check_minecraft
 ==============================

-Check Minecraft server status, including whether up, down or full.
-Also reports the server response time in milliseconds.

 `check_minecraft` provides the current state of the Minecraft server (Online, Down or Full), and also provides the following performance data: